Spalding Drive: History

 Spalding Drive likely evolved from an Indian trail.
-The road, which traverses an area adjacent to the Chattahoochee River, was once considered a farther-out alternative to Buckhead's Pace's Ferry for the summer vacation homes of wealthy Atlantans, including Winship Nunnally, owner of the Nunnally Candy Company; General Lucius Clay, a World War II and Cold War general known for his involvement in the Berlin air lift; Baxter Maddox, founder of the First National Bank of Atlanta (later Wachovia and now Wells Fargo); and Frank Neely, CEO of Rich's (now Macy's).
+The road, which traverses an area adjacent to the Chattahoochee River, was once considered a further-out alternative to Buckhead's Pace's Ferry for the summer vacation homes of wealthy Atlantans, including Winship Nunnally, owner of the Nunnally Candy Company; General Lucius Clay, a World War II and Cold War general known for his involvement in the Berlin air lift; Baxter Maddox, founder of the First National Bank of Atlanta (later Wachovia and now Wells Fargo); and Frank Neely, CEO of Rich's (now Macy's).

 Name

 The road was named after the Spalding family, who owned a large amount of land in Sandy Springs.

 The original name of Spalding Drive west of Roberts Drive and east of its terminus at Roswell Road was Old Roswell Road.
 This portion was located in what was then Milton County.
 It was renamed to Spalding Drive in 1929.
 The original name of Spalding Drive east of Roberts Drive and west of Winters Chapel Road was Jett Ferry Road, named after the Jett Ferry of the Chattahoochee River that it provided access to.
-This section, which travels through what is now the Dunwoody Panhandle of Sandy Springs, was located in what was then DeKalb County.
+This section, which travels through the Dunwoody Panhandle of Sandy Springs, was located in what was then DeKalb County.
 After Milton County merged with Fulton County in 1932, the Dunwoody Panhandle was ceded to Fulton County, and the road was renamed Spalding Drive.
 The original name of Spalding Drive east of Winters Chapel Road and west of its terminus at Medlock Bridge Road (it continues straight as South Old Peachtree Road) in Gwinnett County, was Lawrenceville Road.